geez0219/website-ng/README.md

 ## Build

+### normal (SPA)
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+### server-side rendering (SSR)
+Run `npm run build:ssr` to build the project.
+To serve the build dist, run `npm run serve:ssr`

 ## Deploy

 ### github page

 Build the website with prod settings using the following command: `ng build --prod --base-href "https://fastestimator.org/"`.
 Once build is done, use `ngh` to automatically push to gh-pages branch.
 Then create a pull request to deploy to prod.

 ### google app engine

 1. install google cloud cli
 2. run `gcloud init` to initialize gcloud project and login
 3. gcloud app deploy

 * to logout `gcloud auth revoke`